 LOCK-FREE / EASY CANAL BOAT HOLIDAYS

 Never been on a canal boat before or just fancy an easy cruise?
-Welcome to Black Prince, our expert teams are the right people to help you get you on your way with canal boat hire!
+Welcome to Black Prince, our expert teams are the right people to help you get you on your way with UK canal boat hire!

 Many of our new guests start with a short-break holiday of three or four nights to get the feel of life on the waterways, but this doesn’t mean that you can’t jump in to a longer canal boat holiday if you want to.